 Although it has to be noted that the quality control for both the watch and the movement are all over the place so getting an accurate model requires a little bit of luck.

 My problem with Invicta as a whole

-The brand also, to no one’s surprise, conducts itself in just the way that you would expect from a company that tries to ride other people’s success in the hopes of a quick payout.
-The horror stories about interactions with Invicta could fill a book, but examples included mold inside of cases, false labeling and advertising, as well as horrible service experiences.
+The brand conducts itself in a way that you would expect from a company that tries to ride other people’s success in the hopes of a quick payout.
+The horror stories about interactions with Invicta could fill a book, but examples included mold inside of cases, false labelling and advertising, as well as horrible service experiences.
 Invicta seems to have no shame, regularly artificially increasing the retail price to make their “offer” more appealing.

 But Invicta does not just copy watches, they also copy the boxes they are sent out in.
 To find more about this you can google their Plasticase lawsuit.
 Here Invicta was, allegedly, sent multiple possible case designs they had commissioned only to reject them and then use the designs to produce them cheaper elsewhere.
 Having seen the pictures of the original box and the copy of Invicta I have to say that I believe their talents in copying boxes way surpass those of copying watches.

 Having said all that it really is a shame because the pro-diver happens to offer great value for the money.
 Sure, it isn’t even close to the Rolex and if that is what you want then the Invicta will never satisfy that urge.
 I would not recommend this watch for those looking to show off or fool others with it thinking it is a Rolex.
 The quality simply is not there for it to have that effect and watch guys will be more likely to compliment your wrist-game if you only wore a bracelet.